microsoftgraph/msgraph-training-changenotifications/demos/02-subscription-management/README.md

-# Completed module: Create and run the .NET Core project
+# Completed module: Manage notification subscriptions

 The version of the project in this directory reflects completing the tutorial up through [Manage notification subscriptions](../../tutorial/07_subscription-management.md).
 If you use this version of the project, you need to complete the rest of the tutorial starting at [Manage notification subscriptions](../../tutorial/08_deltaquery.md).